 Once the accounts are linked, you need to use those credentials to establish a connection between one of the HacknPlan projects you manage and a repository.
 Go to your project administration page (click on project icon on the left menu and the select the Admin tab) and then click on the Integrations sub-tab.
 Click on the Connect repository button under the GitHub panel, which will open a popup dialog.
 Here you can select the GitHub account you previously linked (you can have more than one GitHub account linked to a single HacknPlan account) and then you can select a repository which will be populated with the list of your available repositories.
 Click on Connect and… voila!, your project and your GitHub repo are now linked.

-So, how can I link a commit to a HacknPlan task now?
-Easy, you just have to reference the HacknPlan’s task ID from the commit message using the hash sign , something like #10 or #223.
-When the commit is pushed, the information will be sent to HacknPlan and the message will be analyzed to find tasks inside, and if one or more are found, the commit will be linked to them and shown under the Source Code tab of the task editor, including a link to the commit details in GitHub.
+So, how can I link a commit to a HacknPlan item now?
+Easy, you just have to reference the HacknPlan’s work item ID from the commit message using the hash sign, something like #10 or #223.
+When the commit is pushed, the information will be sent to HacknPlan and the message will be analyzed to find tasks inside, and if one or more are found, the commit will be linked to them and shown under the Source Code tab of the work item editor, including a link to the commit details in GitHub.
 This event will also show up on the activity log, and a notification will be sent to the involved users if it’s configured properly.

 You can disconnect a repository from a project at any moment by clicking on the Disconnect button on the integration page.
 This will prevent any more commits to be tracked, but the existing ones will be kept for historical/logging reasons.